Finnoy Travel - Travel Stories and Reviews

 Renting a Home

 Renting an apartment is expensive in Finland.
-You may need to pay more than 700 euros a month for a single-room apartment in the Helsinki centre.
+You may need to pay more than 700 euros monthly for a single-room apartment in the Helsinki centre.
 If you prefer to live outside the city centre, apartment rental prices are lower.
 Living outside the capital area lowers the cost of living.
-For example, in Turku, renting an apartment with two rooms may cost only 500 euros.
+For example, renting an apartment with two rooms in Turku may cost only 500 euros.
 In terms of taxation, smaller municipalities usually have higher city tax rates compared to big cities where there is a noticeably higher number of residents/employees.

-To save money on your net income, it is practical to live with your family, spouse or friends.
+To save money on your net income, living with your family, spouse or friends is practical.
 Sharing the monthly costs reduces your expenses a lot.
 But you must be able to get along well with others to live comfortably in the name of more affordable living in this one of the most expensive countries in the world.

-It is common to buy your apartment in Finland.
-Banks may grant you a loan, which you will be paying back monthly.
+Buying your apartment in Finland is common.
+Banks may grant you a loan, which you will repay monthly.
 In the long term, owning a home becomes a lot cheaper than renting one.
 This is a practical choice if you think you decide to live in Finland permanently.

 Food Price